HL7/fhircast-docs/input/pagecontent/3-6-2-DiagnosticReport-close.md

-### Event-name: diagnosticreport-close
+### Event-name: DiagnosticReport-close

 eventMaturity | [2 - Tested](3-1-2-eventmaturitymodel.html)

 ### Workflow

-A `diagnosticreport-close` event is posted to the Hub when a Subscriber desires to close the active anchor context centered workflow.
+A `DiagnosticReport-close` event is posted to the Hub when a Subscriber desires to close the active anchor context centered workflow.
 After the event is distributed to all Subscribers, it is expected that the Hub will remove any content associated with the anchor context from its memory.

 ### Context